VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Public Right-of-Way:

 An area that is legally dedicated to public right-of-way (access) purposes.
-Public rights-of-way areas do not have SPAN numbers, but are a type of parcel.
+Public rights-of-way areas do not have SPAN numbers, but are a type of parcel (bounded area).

 ## Schema